 There are some situations where the converter shall be fully turned-off and stay latched.
 This can happen in the presence of a secondary overvoltage (the feedback loop is drifting) or when an overtemperature is detected.
-Secondary monitoring is usually implemented when the coupling between auxiliary and power windings does not lead to a precise primary detection, hence the auto-recovery OVP on pin 1 would not satisfy the precision requirements.
+Secondary monitoring is usually implemented when the coupling between auxiliary and power windings does not lead to a precise primary detection.
 Due to the addition of a comparator on the BO pin, a simple external circuit can lift up this pin above VLATCH and permanently disable pulses.
-The VCC needs to be cycled down below 3.5 V typically to reset the controller.
+The V{CC} needs to be cycled down below 3.5 V typically to reset the controller.

-Figure 32.
+Figure 31.
 Adding a comparator on the BO pin offers a way to latch-off the controller.

-In Figure 32, Q1 is blocked and does not bother the BO measurement as long as the NTC and the optocoupler are not activated.
+In Figure 31, Q1 is blocked and does not bother the BO measurement as long as the NTC and the optocoupler are not activated.
 As soon as the secondary optocoupler senses an OVP condition, or the NTC reacts to a high ambient temperature, Q1 base is brought to ground and the BO pin goes up, permanently latching off the controller.
-Figure 33 depicts the converter behavior in case of total latch-off.
+Figure 32 depicts the converter behavior in case of total latch-off.

-Figure 33.
+Figure 32.
 If the BO pin is lifted up to VLATCH, the controller permanently latches off.